datacarpentry/python-socialsci/_episodes/02-basics.md

 ### Change cell type

 By default new cells are created as code cells.
-From the cell menu item you can change the type of a cell from code to markdown.
+From the cell menu item you can change the type of a cell from code to Markdown.
 Markdown is a markup language for formatting text, it has much of the power of HTML, but is specifically designed to be human-readable as well.
 You can use Markdown cells to insert formatted textual explanation and analysis into your notebook.
 For more information about Markdown, check out these resources:
  -  [Jupyter Notebook Markdown Docs](http://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html)
  - [Markdown - a Visual Guide](https://beegit.com/markdown-cheat-sheet)
  - [Mastering Markdown from Github](https://guides.github.com/features/mastering-markdown/)